 The third key to a good cannoli is a filling that is light and creamy and has the unique taste particular to ricotta.
 Whether you use sheep’s milk ricotta or cows milk, make sure it’s whole milk and it’s creamy.
+I like Leoni or BeGioioso.
 If it’s grainy, you’ll never be able to eliminate that grainy texture even if you work it through a fine mesh sieve or tami.
 If you live in or around New Jersey, I would recommend trying sheep’s milk ricotta.
 You can order imported sheep’s milk Ricotta from Pastacheese.com.
-I love it but it’s too expensive for me to get it shipped to me from New Jersey.
 When you shop for ricotta insist on tasting it.
 It should be smooth and creamy, tasting of fresh milk.
 My grandmother has a technique for lightening the ricotta that I’ve never seen elsewhere: she makes a biancomangiare, which is cornstarch pudding, with whole milk.
 It lightens the filling without adding richness or a competing flavor.
 I love mascarpone and I know those who use it for cannoli but in my opinion, it’s too rich and its flavor overpowers the ricotta.
 Some use whipped cream.
 It’s not traditional and not very stable and once again, you want your filling to taste like fresh milk, not cream.
 It would be worth trying to mix Italian Meringue into the ricotta instead of the biancomangiare.
 You’d have to reduce or eliminate the powdered sugar but the Italian Meringue might lighten the ricotta without affecting the flavor and would be more stable than the biancomangiare.
 I don’t know how it would affect the texture.
 However, for the home cook, the biancomangiare will be easier, and my family has forbidden me from altering the recipe.
 So, if you try Italian meringue let me know!

 Yuzu Curd Tart with Fresh Fruit and Flowering Mint